-Currently there are many different facets in the Chiropractic field with over 100 different techniques all with the same goal in mind; restoration of human health.
+Currently, there are many different facets in the Chiropractic field, with over 100 different techniques, all with the same goal in mind: restoration of human health.

 Treatments come in the form of natural therapies such as herbs, homeopathics, vitamins, and minerals.
-Often, lifestyle changes such as exercise and dietary alterations are put into motion, along with stress management techniques.
-We truly try and hit every aspect of a patient’s life.
-Our goal is not to get patients on remedies or supplements, but to get them off all their treatments and rely on those positive lifestyle changes, long term.
-We use those remedies to jump-start a particular biochemical pathway or support detoxification, for instance, while patients work with lifestyle modifications.
-By performing in this way we are gearing up to “maintain the gain” in hopes that one day we can completely remove our therapy and the patient remain healthy and resistant to future complications or re-infections.
+Often, lifestyle changes, such as exercise and dietary alterations, are put into motion, along with stress management techniques.
+We truly try to hit every aspect of a patient’s life.
+We use supplements and remedies to jump-start a particular biochemical pathway or support detoxification, for instance, while patients work with lifestyle modifications.
+By performing in this way we are gearing up to “maintain the gain” in hopes that one day we can completely remove our therapy and the patient remains healthy and resistant to future complications or re-infections.
 Many chiropractic internists still perform spinal and extremity joint adjustments as well as soft tissue therapies and rehabilitation.
-This truly builds a holistic platform to which the patient is given the greatest chance of long-term success.
+This truly builds a holistic platform from which the patient is given the greatest chance of long-term success.